Gold price up in Azerbaijan

 By Trend

-The prices of the main precious metals increased in Azerbaijan on April 10, according to the data published by the country’s Central Bank.
+The prices of the main precious metals varied in Azerbaijan on April 12, according to the data published by the country’s Central Bank.

 |